5 key points of data-driven application infrastructure

 These apps are often characterized by multi-platform deployment, including mobile devices and web browsers.
 This creates a need for flexible, scalable, and reliable infrastructure that's adaptable to new use cases and user needs based on an ever-increasing data set.

-5 key components of data-driven application infrastructure
+5 key fundamentals of data-driven application infrastructure

 Before we go on, let us clarify that designing the infrastructure of a data-driven application doesn't follow a strict model.
 The design and development process is pulled together on a case-by-case basis, at the discretion of the development team.
 The ultimate goal they pursue is building the type of infrastructure that supports the application's unique features, capacity, and demands.